ervivekumrao/EncryptTomcatConnectionPool/README.md

 3. Use `tomcat-cp-encrypt-user.jar` for username and password decryption.
 4. Use `tomcat-cp-encrypt-url.jar` for JDBC URL, username and password decryption.
 5. All these jars support commandline encryption and decryption but with Tomcat connection pool only specific property decryption is supported.
-6. If you want only encrypted password then use `tomcat-dbcp2-encrypt-pass.jar` jar in your Tomcat `lib` directory and Tomcat `context.xml` should only have encrypted password value.
+6. If you want only encrypted password then use `tomcat-dbcp2-encrypt-pass.jar` jar in your Tomcat `lib` directory and Tomcat `Resource` should only have encrypted password value.
-7. If you want only encrypted username and password then use `tomcat-dbcp2-encrypt-user.jar` jar in your Tomcat `lib` directory and Tomcat `context.xml` should only have encrypted username and password value.
+7. If you want only encrypted username and password then use `tomcat-dbcp2-encrypt-user.jar` jar in your Tomcat `lib` directory and Tomcat `Resource` should only have encrypted username and password value.
-8. If you want encrypted JDBC URL, username and password then use `tomcat-dbcp2-encrypt-url.jar` jar in your Tomcat `lib` directory and Tomcat `context.xml` should only have encrypted url, username and password value.
+8. If you want encrypted JDBC URL, username and password then use `tomcat-dbcp2-encrypt-url.jar` jar in your Tomcat `lib` directory and Tomcat `Resource` should only have encrypted url, username and password value.
 9. Basically these jar are created by commenting `encryption.decryptUsername(reference)` or `encryption.decryptPassword(reference)` or `encryption.decryptURL(reference)` from `org.apache.tomcat.dbcp.dbcp2.EncryptBasicDataSourceFactory` and `org.apache.tomcat.jdbc.pool.EncryptDataSourceFactory` files.
 10. So it is advised to use appropriate jar based on your need, otherwise incorrect jar can try decrypt non encrypted data and may result connection pool failure.
 11. In `context.xml` add encrypted JDBC URL, username and password and put corresponding jar into your Tomcat `lib` directory.

-## Choose Factory
+## Choose Factory Based On Connection Pool Type
 In `context.xml` add factory according to your connection pool type

 #### Tomcat JDBC Connection Pool